ToolRosella: Translating Code Repositories into Standardized Tools for Scientific Agents: Methods

-(4) Generate Node: Based on the Code Report generated by the Analysis Node, the Generate Node leverages the LLM to transform the repository’s functionality into an MCP service implementation, producing complete code files including \textit{main.py}, \textit{start\_mcp.py}, \textit{mcp\_service.py}, \textit{adapter.py}, and \textit{test\_adapter.py}.
-During this process, the core business logic is encapsulated within the Adapter module and refactored into an asynchronous format to support concurrent and non-blocking execution.
-The MCP tool layer retains only the \textit{@tool} decorators and parameter forwarding, providing lightweight access to the underlying Adapter module.
-In addition, the code templates generated by the Generate Node incorporate predefined rules for type conversion, exception handling, and dependency management.
-These rules ensure that the resulting MCP service not only meets type safety requirements but also automatically handles runtime dependencies and exceptions, thereby improving the reusability and reliability of the service.
+\paragraph{Generate Node.} Based on the structured capability report, the Generate Node uses an LLM to synthesize an MCP-compatible service layer that exposes repository functionality through standardized tool interfaces.
+This stage produces the core service code, interface wrappers, and validation scripts required for deployment.
+Repository functions are encapsulated within an adapter layer and converted into an asynchronous execution format to support concurrent and non-blocking tool invocation.
+In addition, the generated templates incorporate predefined rules for parameter conversion, exception handling, and dependency management.
+These constraints improve interface consistency, type safety, and runtime robustness.

-(5) Code\_check Node: Given that LLMs may produce logical errors or hallucinations during long-form reasoning, we introduce a Code\_check Node following the Generate Node to rigorously verify and correct the core logic of the MCP service, thereby ensuring the correctness and robustness of the generated code.
-The reliability of an MCP service depends on the consistency between tool interfaces and the underlying functional code.
-To ensure full functionality, it is first necessary that the functions imported by the tools correspond exactly to those defined in the source code, while also verifying their input–output specifications to guarantee that the MCP service behaves as intended during execution.
-Based on this, the primary role of the Code\_check Node is to validate the mapping between tool interfaces and the underlying functions.

-Specifically, ToolRosetta first locate the source files corresponding to the functional modules \(M_i\) and extract all public functions \(f_{ik}\) and classes \(f_{it}\) to construct an available\_symbols dictionary \(D\).

-Next, ToolRosetta analyze all import statements in the MCP tool definitions generated by the Generate Node.
-Each import is then checked against \(D\) to verify two aspects: \textit{(a)} whether the referenced module \(M_{re}\) actually exists, and \textit{(b)} whether the functions \(f_{fc}\) or classes \(f_{cl}\) imported from the module are valid and correctly defined.

-When inconsistencies or errors are detected in the MCP service, the Code\_check Node executes an intelligent repair process.
-This process first identifies the actual source files corresponding to the erroneous module and uses AST analysis to extract function signatures, class definitions, and other structural information.
-It then employs an LLM to analyze the purpose, input parameters, and return values of each function, providing the LLM with a comprehensive context that includes the detected error information, relevant source code snippets, function analysis results, and the full list of available symbols.
-Based on this context and the source code analysis, the LLM regenerates correct import statements and revises the tool definitions, systematically repairing the MCP tools.